 Amid the greenery and along the edge of the allees can be found other real or imaginary figures and creatures created by Swedish sculptors including Ellen Roosvall, Liss Eriksson, Gunnar Nilsson, Ansgar Elde, Harriet Löwenhielm Erik Grate and Bianca Maria Barmen.

-Some of these sculptures are part of the Institut Tessin collection established by Gunnar W. Lundberg in the 1930s with the intention of bringing together works by Swedish artists who have lived and worked in France and vice-versa.
+Some of these sculptures are part of the Institut Tessin collection (link to more information) established by Gunnar W. Lundberg in the 1930s with the intention of bringing together works by Swedish artists who have lived and worked in France and vice-versa.
 Other more recent sculptures were purchased by the Institut Suédois or the Public Art Agency Sweden, sometimes when the artists were exhibiting in Paris.

 The Well (Brunnen) by Åsa Stjerna

 This sound installation by Åsa Stjerna, made specially for the Institut Suédois in 2014, is based on the historical richness of the building.
 From the abandoned well in the garden come the names of people who have lived and worked here since the 16th century.